 As the top live streaming site on the internet, Twitch is home to some of the most exciting and innovative content available.
 While skill-intensive games such as VALORANT or League of Legends often share the front page with podcasts and talk shows from the Just Chatting section, the undisputed king of innovative Twitch content is … sleep?

-Wait, that can’t be right.
-While livestreams of people sleeping don’t always draw the crowds that other types of content do, some streamers may be wondering the answer to the age old question: can you sleep on Twitch?
+Wait that can’t be right.
+While live streams of people sleeping don’t always draw the crowds that other types of content do, some streamers may be wondering the answer to the age-old question: can you sleep on Twitch?

 Are Sleep Streams Allowed on Twitch?

-In order to avoid this, if you are planning a sleeping stream, make sure that you do not choose a category for your stream, and simply stream to your channel.
-Of course, this presents an issue with discoverability, as the only people that will be able to see you are those that already follow your channel or are linked to your channel directly.
+You used not to be able to use a category, which presented an issue with discoverability, as the only people who will be able to see you are those who already follow your channel or are linked to your channel directly.

 Sleeping in a category like Just Chatting, while not explicitly banned, is slightly riskier, and while some streamers have gotten away with it in the past, the only option that is 100% safe is to sleep without choosing a section.